Page de couverture de Where It All Went Wrong

 Auteur(s): Amy Remeikis

-14,95$ par mois après 30 jours.
-Annulable en tout temps.
+8,99 $/mois après 30 jours.
+Annulable en tout temps

-Précommander pour 26,04 $
+Acheter pour 29,96 $

-Précommander pour 26,04 $
+Acheter pour 29,96 $

 À propos de cet audio

-John Howard is often revered as one of the great Australian prime ministers (1996–2007): economically prudent, politically astute, ‘relaxed and comfortable’ with Australia’s identity, venerated by the Liberal Party and grudgingly admired by the Left.
+John Howard is often revered as one of the great Australian prime ministers (1996–2007): economically prudent, politically astute, ‘relaxed and comfortable’ with Australia’s identity, venerated by the Liberal Party and grudgingly admired by the left.

-Why then – just twenty years later after his government ended – are we in such a mess?
+Why then – just twenty years after his government ended – are we in such a mess?

-Amy Remeikis is one of our most astute and convincing political commentators, and here she argues for a complete revision of how we see Howard’s tenure, for the first time holding him to account against the future he created.
+Amy Remeikis is one of our most astute and convincing political commentators, and here she argues for a complete revision of how we see Howard’s tenure, for the first time holding him to account for the future he created.
 Of our modern crises, most are caused by his policies.
 Housing crisis?
 Guilty.
 Work insecurity?
 Guilty.
 Giving away gas?
 Guilty.
 Climate denial?
 Guilty.
 Rise of the far right?
 Guilty.
-American lapdog in foreign relations?
+America's lapdog in foreign relations?
 Guilty.
 Jingoistic tracksuits and flag-wrapping?
 Guilty and convicted.

-Far from being ‘great economic managers’, the Howard government bought Boomer votes with franking credits and negative gearing, sacrificing the generations now inheriting the nation.
+Far from being ‘great economic managers’, the Howard government bought boomer votes with franking credits and negative gearing, sacrificing the generations now inheriting the nation.
 They sold out their children and grandchildren for mining billionaires, investment properties and annual cruises.

 Amy Remeikis is the highly informed voice of these dispossessed generations.
 In showing us where it all went wrong, she illuminates the path to a better future.

-Australie et Océanie Politiciens Politique et militantisme
+Australie et Océanie Politiciens Politique et militantisme Socialisme Gouvernement Libéralisme Océanie

 Pas encore de commentaire